Cithoreal/ThoughtBubblesV5/README.md

 If making a build, maybe having a syncing script run by godot would be useful?
 Regardless, local files are all I care about right now.

 will remove any orbitdb and neo4j reference, as linked json is the source truth data.
 If I use other databases later I can reference them to export linked json for this app to injest.

+For saving, a ndjson log of all actions should be kept for reference and future processing, and thoughts should be saved as individual jsonld files in a directory